 There is a higher degree of uncertainty in our sub-regional estimates because of a smaller sample size in each sub-region, relative to their respective national sample.
-This is indicated by wider credible intervals, and therefore results should be interpreted with caution.
+This is shown by wider credible intervals and therefore results should be interpreted with caution.

-The percentage of people testing positive for COVID-19 varied across sub-regions of the UK.
-Figure 3 presents modelled estimates for sub-regions of all UK countries in the week ending 7 May 2022.
+The percentage of people testing positive for COVID-19 varied across sub-regions of the UK in the week ending 13 May 2022.
+Figure 3 presents modelled estimates for sub-regions of all UK countries.

-Figure 3: The percentage testing positive for COVID-19 by UK sub-regions
+Figure 3: The percentage testing positive for coronavirus (COVID-19) by UK sub-regions

-Modelled percentage of the population testing positive for COVID-19 on nose and throat swabs by sub-regional geography, UK, 1 May to 7 May 2022
+Modelled percentage of the population testing positive for COVID-19 on nose and throat swabs by sub-regional geography, 7 May to 13 May 2022

-- Sub-regional estimates are based on a different model to our headline estimates.
+- 1. Sub-regional estimates are based on a different model to our headline estimates.
 Our sub-regional estimates are calculated as an average over a seven-day period and should not be compared with our headline positivity estimates, which are for a single reference date.
 Therefore, the sub-regional figures may differ from the headline estimates because they are averaged over a longer time period.
 If a trend is changing quickly, the figures shown in Figure 3 may not reflect the change we are seeing in our headline estimates. - 2.
-The colour scale has been adjusted from the 7 January 2022 publication onwards to accommodate for increased infection levels and is not comparable with sub-regional charts in previous bulletins.
+An adjusted colour scale was used in our publications from 7 January 2022 to 13 May 2022 to accommodate increased infection levels.
+Colour scales in sub-regional charts are therefore not comparable across bulletins.